Jennifer Fox (documentary filmmaker): Career

 In 2018, Fox directed the film The Tale (2018), inspired by her own experience as a survivor of child sexual abuse.
 Unlike her previous works, the film is not a documentary but a narrative film, with the script inspired by transcripts of real conversations.
 The film features Academy Award-winning actress Laura Dern, and premiered at the Sundance film festival on January 20, 2018 and on HBO on May 26, 2018.
 The plot of the film directly references Fox's own experience of recognizing and grappling with her own abuse history.

 Inspired by the filming of Flying: Confessions of a Free Woman, Fox started to recollect her dating life as a young girl, connecting it to the stories of rape and abuse suffered by the women she was interviewing.
 However it wasn't until her mother found a story, titled The Tale, written by Fox in middle school depicting the relationship between her and her adult running coach, that Fox realized the relationship constituted sexual abuse.
 At just 13, she had seen the relationship as consensual, a mindset that wouldn't shift until re-reading the story as an adult.
 "What I was hearing [stories of sexual abuse] sounded so much like my own little private story that I called a relationship, there was this seismic crack in my body.
 Suddenly I realized what I protected in my mind as special and unique was not unique at all.
 It was the paradigm of sexual abuse."While writing the script, Fox developed the idea of "issue-based fiction," in which she is able to use storytelling to "dive into issues that people could learn from and experience."
 Borrowing from her documentary filmmaking, Fox collaborated extensively on the production of the film, outreaching to mental health advocates, lawyers, sexual abuse survivors, and women's lived experiences to transform narrative into a tool for change.
 Along with HBO, Fox was able to develop a resource website and viewing guides to accompany the film to be used in educating and opening up the conversation about childhood sexual abuse, the effects of trauma, and memory.

 The Tale was nominated for the Grand Jury Prize at Sundance in 2018, the best international film at the Munich Film Festival, the best Narrative Feature at the Melbourne International Film Festival, and for Outstanding Television Movie at the 2018 Primetime Emmy Awards.

-In March 2023, Fox revealed that the coach she said sexually abused her was Ted Nash, who died in 2021.
+In March 2023, Fox named the running coach she said sexually abused her in 1973 as Ted Nash.
+Nash, a renowned Olympic medalist in rowing and Olympic rowing coach, had also coached girls and women in running.
+He had died in 2021.

 Jennifer Fox is also a teacher and educator.
 For the past 25 years she has held ongoing classes in New York City and hosts international masterclasses on producing, directing, screenwriting, and creating your own visual language.
 She is currently an Adjunct Professor at New York University.